 members have been added to the ministry.

-The church building was completely renovated, adding central air
+The church building was completely renovated in 2010, adding central air

 and heat, a sound booth, new pews and stained glass windows.
 Additional

-property has also been purchased adjacent to the church to allow for future
+property has also been purchased adjacent to and across the street from the church to allow for future

 expansion/growth of the ministry.